TechieWiz/SimpleTodo/README.md

 Simple TODO App
 ============================================

-A simple android app to demonstrate single screen to display list items, add new list item, edit existing list item and delete a list item.
-List is saved in a file for persitence.
+A simple android app to demonstrate Tod CRUD operations.
+List is saved into Database.

 Functional Items: